We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 What we liked: This grill is extremely well-priced at under $50.
 It’s a no-brainer to assemble, and there are no potentially confusing features, like hinged grates or multiple dampers.
 It’s lightweight and easy to transport.

-What we didn’t like: There’s (obviously) not a lot of cookspace, and it doesn’t get as hot as standard grills—which means food doesn’t acquire much attractive char or grill marks.
-In our portable charcoal grills tests, we found food looked baked rather than grilled.
+What we didn’t like: There’s (obviously) not a lot of cookspace, and it doesn’t get as hot as standard grills, which means food doesn’t acquire much attractive char or grill marks.
+We found food looked baked rather than grilled.

 Key Specs